 This basic website layout tip will help improve the user experience.
-Otherwise, your visitors might struggle to click and explore your site.
+Otherwise, your visitors might struggle to click and explore your website pages.

 6. Balance the Typography

 Balance your headings and body font sizes on each device.
-Hierarchy can help keep your content organized and improve readability.
+Hierarchy and weight can help keep your content organized and improve readability.

 7. Make Navigating Easy

-To encourage people to explore your site, make sure it’s easy to navigate.
+To encourage people to explore your site and menu, make sure it’s easy to navigate.